FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

     "title": "Implement a custom protocol connector",
     "linkTitle": "Implement a custom protocol connector",
     "weight": "100"
-}The <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Pluggable Transfer Site SPI provides the interface `com.axway.st.plugins.site.Connection` which should be implemented in order to transfer files to and from the partner.
+}The {{< SecureTransport/componentshortname  >}} Pluggable Transfer Site SPI provides the interface `com.axway.st.plugins.site.Connection` which should be implemented in order to transfer files to and from the partner.
 The Connection interface version 1.0 declares the following methods:

 -   `void getFile(DestinationFile file) throws IOException;`